 We try to schedule conversations (typically via Skype) with all depositors to discuss data organization, documentation, and any potential ethical or legal challenges that sharing your data may pose.
 If you believe some of your files may require access controls, please discuss this with QDR staff during your consultation so we can help you to identify appropriate access restrictions and requirements for specific files.

-After QDR staff have completed their review of your project and spoken with you, you will receive a notification by e-mail and the “In Review” tag will disappear from the project.
+After QDR staff have completed their review of your project and spoken with you, QDR will send you a follow-up email notifying you that the project is no longer under review and indicating the estimated deposit fee.
+At this time the “In Review” tag will disappear from the project.

 From this point on, you can continue adding files and documentation to the project at your own pace.
 For instance, you might do so gradually, in a few large waves, or all at once when you are ready to publish your data project.